Issue BriefApr 27, 2023

 Dr. Tiffany Vora continues her insights on vaccine hesitancy by laying out a human-centered health campaign approach that multiple sectors, from public health to social media companies, can consider.

-Overall, Tiffany is passionate about asking the hard questions, encouraging others to ask and answer those questions, and translating the leading edge of science and medicine into actionable insights for individuals, companies, and society.
+Overall, Vora is passionate about asking the hard questions, encouraging others to ask and answer those questions, and translating the leading edge of science and medicine into actionable insights for individuals, companies, and society.